pjfl/p5-html-statetable/README.md

 - title\_location

     Immutable string which defaults to `inner`.
-If set to `outer` causes the title and credit control divs to be rendered outside of the top and botton control divs
+If set to `outer` causes the title and credit control divs to be rendered outside of the top and bottom control divs

 - visisble\_columns